atom/flight-manual.atom.io/content/shadow-dom/sections/removing-shadow-dom-styles.md

 #### I followed the guide, but now my styling is broken!

-By removing `::shadow` from `atom-text-editor`, specificity will be decreased.
+By replacing `atom-text-editor::shadow` with `atom-text-editor.editor`, specificity might have changed.
 This can cause the side effect that some of your properties won't be strong enough.
 To fix that, you can increase specificity on your selector.
 A simple way is to just repeat your class (in the example below it's `.my-class`):

 Before: